dvidelabs/flatcc/doc/binary-format.md

 ### Conflicts

 It is possible to have conficts between two type hashes although the risk is small.
-Conflicts are not important as long as the an application can distinguish between all the types in actual use.
-A switch statement in C will error at compile time for two cases have the same value, so the problem is easily detectable.
+Conflicts are not important as long as an application can distinguish between all the types it may encouter in actual use.
+A switch statement in C will error at compile time for two cases that have the same value, so the problem is easily detectable and fixable by modifying a name or a namespace.

 For global conflict resolution, a type should be identified by its fully qualified name using adequate namespaces.

-Conflict resolution can be handled by changing the namespace or the name of a type.
+This obviously requires it to be stored separate from the buffer identifier due to size constraints.

 ### Type Hash Variants